mementomori16/hieroglyph-code/README-for-owner.md

 You push a commit to the main branch on GitHub.

-This push automatically triggers the GitHub Action workflow.
+Th is push automatically triggers the GitHub Action workflow.

 The workflow builds the project and, if the build is successful, it automatically deploys the code to Firebase Hosting.